rish283/contrast/research.md

 <figure>
 <img style="float: center" src="/tffm1.jpg">
-<figcaption align = "center"><b>Proposed approach: Moments extracted from the local interaction of the fine-tuned layer weights with the RKHS potential field created by source layer weights quantify the overall uncertainty in modeling target dataset.</b></figcaption>
+<figcaption align = "center"><b>Approach: Moments extracted from the local interaction of the fine-tuned layer weights with the RKHS potential field created by source layer weights quantify the overall uncertainty in modeling target dataset.</b></figcaption>
 </figure>

 We extend the application of QIPF for quantifying transfer learning uncertainty.
 Here, we utilize the QIPF to quantify the overall predictive uncertainty of a model originally trained on a source dataset and then fine-tuned on a target dataset by evaluating the weights of the fine-tuned layers on the RKHS potential field created by source layer weights.
 This gives the discrepancy (with respect ot the model) between source and target datasets.